Entry Points for Doing Business with the DoD

 What’s important here is finding WHERE the current and upcoming opportunities are posted to submit your proposals.

-It’s important to find out who to get connected to because ultimately, only DoD Contracting Officers can offer you a contract award.
-This does not mean that you need to know the specific DoD Contracting Officer.
-Rather, you should seek to understand organization and program goals and objectives to find a fit for your solution, or pursue an innovative organization that can help you advance your solution (if needed) and make connections to DoD programs with contract award opportunities.
+It’s important to understand organization and program goals and objectives to find a fit for your solution, or pursue an innovative organization that can help you advance your solution (if needed) and make connections to DoD programs with contract award opportunities.
+Note that only warranted DoD Contracting Officers are authorized to award contracts (and Agreement Officers to award agreements).

-Examples of DoD Organizations that could connect you to your ideal customer:
+Examples of DoD organizations and resources that could connect you to your ideal customer:

 Program Executive Offices (PEOs) are DoD organizations responsible for prototyping, procurement, and fielding of equipment, systems, and technologies as well as their lifecycle management.
 Each DoD Service has their own set of PEOs, and each PEO has a unique set of focus areas.